NixImagery/NixImagery.github.io/_posts/2019-11-26-deploy-jekyll-site-from-github.md

 ```sh
 $ chown -R webserver:webserver foobar/
 ```
-Now we need to serve the site files from the docs folder in the repository:
+Now we need to serve the site files from the docs folder in the repository.
+Include this in the Apache/Nginx configuration:

 ```sh
 Alias /foobar /var/www/vhosts/thesite/foobar/docs